automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ## examples

-In the directory `examples` every rs file is a bin executable.
+In the directory `examples` every rs file is a bin-executable.
 Run it with:

 ```bash